 Depending on the person, withdrawal management may mean inpatient admission (for individuals with severe issues, such as psychosis, or who may live in conditions that would foster relapse, such as being homeless) or outpatient care.
 It is important to discuss your treatment options with your treatment providers and choose an option based on their recommendations, as well as your personal needs, affordability, and comfort level.
 In addition, after following the withdrawal management program, getting involved in an aftercare program increases your odds of sustaining sobriety long-term.

 In addition to co-occurring amphetamine addiction and mental health disorders, many people also have co-occurring substance use disorders that involve sedatives.
-The reason for this is that the person uses the sedatives to dampen the stimulant side effects of the amphetamines, such as nervousness, hyperactivity, and insomnia.4 People with more than one substance use disorder need special consideration during the withdrawal management process, and most likely would be best served in an inpatient program.
+The reason for this is that the person uses the sedatives to dampen the stimulant side effects of the amphetamines, such as nervousness, hyperactivity, and insomnia.4 People with more than one substance use disorder need special consideration during the detox and withdrawal management process, and most likely would be best served in an inpatient program.

 Other common co-occurring disorders for people with amphetamine addictions are personality disorders (particularly antisocial personality disorder); attention deficit hyperactivity disorder (ADHD); post-traumatic stress disorder (PTSD); and gambling disorders.4 These co-occurring disorders also need to be treated at the same time as the person’s stimulant use disorder.5,6